braden337/weatherflow/README.md

 ### Getting started

-1. Install development dependencies with `npm install`
+1. Install dependencies with `npm install`
 1. Run the test suite with `npm test`